tableau/extensions-api/docs/trex_manifest.md

 </tr>
 <tr class="even">
 <td><code>icon</code></td>
-<td>If specified, the icon is what appears under <strong>Extensions</strong> on a dashboard sheet.
-The icon must be a 64x64 pixel PNG file that is Base64 encoded.
+<td>If specified, the icon is what appears in the <strong>About</strong> dialog box.
+The icon must be a 70x70 pixel PNG file that is Base64 encoded.
 If you need an encoder, see <a href="https://www.base64-image.de/" class="uri">https://www.base64-image.de/</a></td>
 </tr>
 <tr class="odd">
 <td><code>permissions</code></td>